 There are also things that you can do to help protect your home from future termite infestations.
-They include
+They include:

-- sealing cracks in your home’s foundation, near windows, roof siding and vents
+- Sealing cracks in your home’s foundation, near windows, roof siding and vents

-- storing wood chips, mulch and firewood away from your home to avoid creating moisture-rich habitats where termites can survive and thrive
+- Storing wood chips, mulch and firewood away from your home to avoid creating moisture-rich habitats where termites can survive and thrive

-- keeping gutters, downspouts and crawl spaces free of debris and cellulose materials to deprive termites of a food source.
+- Keeping gutters, downspouts and crawl spaces free of debris and cellulose materials to deprive termites of a food source

 Be sure to partner with a trusted professional, licensed termite specialist for both a home inspection and treatment.
 In the Des Moines metro area, that professional is Miller Pest & Termite (affectionately known as “Miller the Killer”).
 We’ve been servicing the area for more than 15 years and are certified Sentricon® treatment providers.
 We’re also rated A+ by the Iowa BBB, and are the winners of the 2015 Angie’s List super service award.
 We’re also one of a small percentage of pest control companies that are members of Quality Pro, a distinction we’re very proud to claim!
 We service Ankeny, Ames, Urbandale, Johnston, West Des Moines, Clive, Indianola and other surrounding cities in the Des Moines metro area.
-Contact us today for a free inspection!
+Contact Miller the Killer today for a free inspection!